gjtiquia/blog/blog/how-i-developed-and-deployed-my-first-multi-page-website-using-only-html-and-css.md

   - freeCodeCamp taught semantic class names, but I have a lot of reusable components, want to make as generic as possible.
   - later on learnt that this is a utility first approach, which is exactly the same philosophy behind Tailwind CSS.

+### Tips on building a multi-page website with only HTML and CSS

+With only HTML and CSS, most tutorials only teach you how to create a single-page website.
+Largely because as a website grows with more content and more pages, it becomes difficult to maintain and scale using only HTML and CSS.
+This gives rise to various frameworks such as React, Angular and Vue for developing a scalable website.
+Nonetheless, it is still possible to make a simple multi-page website using only HTML and CSS.
+Here are a few tips that I found useful when making my own website.

+#### File Structure

+#### Styling
+- think about how to reuse styles across different pages, and create generic classes.
+- there are in general two ways about creating classes, component based vs utility based = bootstrap vs tailwindcss.
+- (make an illustration with the difference of component based and utility based, eg. Card)
+- When i designed my website, I didn't design them with reusable components in mind.

 ## Website Domain

 ### What is a Domain Name?